Bicycle and motorcycle dynamics: No hands

-While countersteering is usually initiated by applying torque directly to the handlebars, on lighter vehicles such as bicycles, it can also be accomplished by shifting the rider's weight.
+While countersteering is usually initiated by applying torque directly to the handlebars, on lighter vehicles such as bicycles, it can be accomplished by shifting the rider's weight.
 If the rider leans to the right relative to the bike, the bike leans to the left to conserve angular momentum, and the combined center of mass remains nearly in the same vertical plane.
 This leftward lean of the bike, called counter lean by some authors, will cause it to steer to the left and initiate a right-hand turn as if the rider had countersteered to the left by applying a torque directly to the handlebars.
 This technique may be complicated by additional factors such as headset friction and stiff control cables.

 The combined center of mass does move slightly to the left when the rider leans to the right relative to the bike, and the bike leans to the left in response.
 The action, in space, would have the tires move right, but this is prevented by friction between the tires and the ground, and thus pushes the combined center of mass left.
 This is a small effect, however, as evidenced by the difficulty most people have in balancing a bike by this method alone.